penright/OpenGarage-Firmware/README.md

 * Blynk open/close notifications are no longer tied to close in X minutes automation
 * Save of SSID/Password failure in certain circumstances
 * Time sync issues if code is delayed for any reason (mostly an issue with MQTT code)
-* Don't register state change on boot if the door is open
+* Don't register state change on boot if the door is open.. i.e. initialize starting history to match starting state

 Notes specific to this fork: